Venkat-Kolasani/Basic-Portfolio/README.md

 # Personal Portfolio Website

-A responsive portfolio website built with PHP, Bootstrap, and custom CSS.
+A responsive portfolio website built with PHP, Bootstrap, and CSS.

 ## Features
 - Responsive design using Bootstrap 5